Which of the following statements is true regarding the functiona... | Channels for Pearson+

 Multiple Choice

-Which of the following statements is true regarding the functional group present in Vitamin C?
+Which of the following statements is true regarding the functional groups present in cocaine?

 A